freenode/jbnc/README.md

 # jbnc
-## Bouncer with no authentication required written in nodejs with support for separate client buffers for playback history, an always-on connection, and SSL with stunnel.
+## IRC Bouncer/IRC Gateway with no authentication required written in nodejs with support for separate client buffers for playback history, an always-on connection, and SSL in and out.

+## This is the missing link for IRC.

 ### Purpose
 Bouncers are hard to configure.
 I felt that we needed an easier one in this world.
 This takes requires no configuration to connect!
+Just set a password!
 Join #jbnc on freenode to learn more!

-*Currently usable, but in alpha.
-Please report bugs by creating an issue on github.*
+*Currently usable, but in alpha test.
+Please report bugs by creating an issue on github.
+I'm using it as my daily driver.*

 ### Features
 - Always on connection to IRC
 - No registration or account required
-- Separate buffers for clients possible
+- Separate buffers for clients
 - SSL with stunnel
-- Tracks if your nick is changed, updates.
+- Works with any RFC 1459 Compatible Client
+- ***Gateway Mode for IRC Servers and Networks (See Below)***

 ### Setup / Installation
 1. Clone the repo